martinescardo/HoTTEST-Summer-School/Agda/HITs/Solutions5-tom.lagda.md

 circles-to-torus' (x , y) = circles-to-torus x y
 ```

+**Below are some "extra credit" exercise if you want more to do.
+These
+are (even more) optional: nothing in the next lecture will depend on you
+understanding them.
+The next section (H space) is harder code but uses
+only the circle, whereas the following sections are a bit easier code
+but require understanding the suspension type, which we haven't talked
+about too much yet.**

 # H space

 The multiplication operation on the circle discussed in lecture is part